rust-embedded/discovery/microbit/src/08-i2c/README.md

 simple and this simplicity makes it easy to implement on top of other protocols like Bluetooth and USB.

-However, it's simplicity is also a downside.
+However, its simplicity is also a downside.
 More elaborated data exchanges, like reading a digital sensor, would require the sensor vendor to come up with another protocol on top of it.

 (Un)Luckily for us, there are *plenty* of other communication protocols in the embedded space.
 Some